pith. sign in

 Referee Report

 Summary.
-The paper claims to derive a design framework for friendship-supportive youth social media from a synthesis of five empirical studies involving 331 youth participants (ages 13-25) using interviews, co-design, surveys, diary studies, and a field deployment.
-Iterative analysis of 209 design-relevant data points identifies three pillars—Sense of Social Understanding (interaction norms, interaction cues and scaffolding, social accountability and governance), Sense of Place (third place and community, boundaries and personal spaces, shared presence), and Sense of Identity Alignment (identity currency, identity plurality, relational identity signals)—which map to nine design spaces through which platforms can support conditions for youth friendships to form, deepen, and be maintained.
-The output is positioned as a shared vocabulary for locating contributions, comparing interventions, and identifying future work.
+The paper presents a design framework for friendship-supportive youth social media, derived from a synthesis of five empirical studies with 331 youth participants (ages 13-25) using interviews, co-design, surveys, diary studies, and a field deployment.
+Iterative analysis of 209 design-relevant data points identified three pillars—Social Understanding (interaction norms, interaction cues and scaffolding, social accountability and governance), Placeness (third place and community, boundaries and personal spaces, shared presence), and Identity Alignment (identity currency, identity plurality, relational identity signals)—mapping nine design spaces through which platforms can support conditions for youth friendships to form, deepen, and be maintained.

 Simulated Author's Rebuttal